xnti/Steam-ARK/README.md

 1. Start ARK: Survival Evolved from Steam, with BattlEye turned off.
 2. Inject the DLL "Wildcard.dll" with any VAC undetected Injector.
-3. Result: Join any BattlEye protected Server you want and Cheat for 5 Minutes without ever getting banned.
+3. Join any BattlEye protected Server you want and Cheat for 5 Minutes without ever getting banned.

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Additional Information: